The Launching of Cosmic Ray Driven Outflows: Results

 Despite the differences in the gas density profiles, the outflow properties from the three near-Eddington runs shows in Figure~\ref{fig:outflow_cool} are similar.
 The outflow we observed in the simulations with near-Eddington CR flux are composed primarily of low density gas, where the cooling time is significantly longer than dynamical timescales.
 An interesting contrast is provided the super-Eddington simulation HSE\_9F\_str\_sc, which also has a short cooling time and corresponds to the purple dashed line in Figure~\ref{fig:rhopress_cool} and Figure~\ref{fig:outflow_cool}.

 In the lower panel of Figure~\ref{fig:rhopress_cool}, the gas pressure is significantly reduced by cooling and the gas pressure gradient is inverted compared to the initial profile.
-However, the gas density profile is similar to its non-radiative counterpart simulation HSE\_9F\_str (red dashed line) because the CR force dominates over the gas pressure force.
+The gas density profile is similar to its non-radiative counterpart simulation HSE\_9F\_str (red dashed line), however, because the CR force dominates over the gas pressure force.
 The momentum transfer between CRs and gas that primarily determines the gas density and velocity distribution in super-Eddington systems is only indirectly impacted by radiative cooling.
 Figure~\ref{fig:outflow_cool} shows that the mass outflow rates are reduced by cooling but the effect is less than 50\% and velocities are relatively unimpacted.
-The upshot is that cooling is likely to be important in setting density profiles of near-Eddington and sub-Eddington atmospheres, but is probably less important in the super-Eddington cases, where CR forces are dominant.
+The upshot is that cooling is likely to be important in setting density profiles in the wind launching regions, but is probably less important in the super-Eddington cases, where CR forces are more important than cooling.
+Cooling may still be very important in the subsequent outflow dynamics \citep[Huang, Jiang \& Davis, in prep.]{wiener2017cosmic,bustard2020cosmic,hopkins2020but} or in the overall structure of the CGM \citep{ji2020properties}.